The Wedding (Modern Family): Part 2

 It is Mitch and Cam's big day, but their wedding is interrupted by the firefighters who ask them to evacuate the area immediately because of an approaching wildfire.
-Pepper manages to convince the firefighters to give them half an hour so they can finish the wedding, but just as Mitch and Cam are about to get married, Sal the officiant, who is pregnant with Tony's (her now ex-husband whom she married in the episode "Best Men") child, goes into labor and she needs to get to the hospital, leaving Cam and Mitch with nobody to marry them.
+Pepper manages to convince the firefighters to give them half an hour so they can finish the wedding, but just as Mitch and Cam are about to get married, Sal child goes into labor and she needs to get to the hospital, leaving Cam and Mitch with nobody to marry them.
 Phil volunteers to do it, but the firefighters return, demanding that everyone immediately evacuate because the wildfire's approach has accelerated.

 Pepper finds another wedding venue available, but the wedding is interrupted again by the couple who had originally booked the venue for the day.
 The wedding is moved, this time to Mitch and Cam's apartment, but the apartment gets too crowded and half the guests have to stand outside on the lawn.
 Remembering an earlier comment from Jay that all of these problems may be signs from God that they should not get married, Cam wonders if the entire "mess" is indeed a sign and that the wedding should not happen.
 Left with no other choice, Cam and Mitch decide to cancel the wedding.
 When Mitch starts making an announcement to the guests to inform them of the wedding's cancellation, he gets interrupted by Jay who tells him that they can not have their big wedding day in their apartment.
 Mitch expects this to be another indication that Jay has mixed feelings about the wedding, but instead Jay reveals that he has booked his country club as the perfect wedding venue and is proud that his son is marrying Cam.
 Jay and Gloria walk Mitch down the aisle, followed by Barb and Merle with Cam.
 They get married.
 As a voiceover during the ceremony, we hear Claire's 'best person' speech at the reception, thanking the man who will protect and love her brother just as much as she does.